lakeff/ReinoCMDS2/README.md

 - `.mortal (player)`
   - will toggle godmode off a player named, or the user if no one is named.
   - Example: *.mortal Bob*
+- `.boost (Type) (Amount) (Player)`
+  - will boost a player's stats to the amount specified.
+Types with amounts are the following: attackspeed, damage, health, projectilespeed, projectilerange, speed, and yield.
+Types with no ammount and just add the player name: noaggro, noblooddrain, nocooldown, nodurability, immaterial, invincible, shrouded.
+  - Example: *.boost damage 100 Bob*
+  - Example: *.boost immaterial Bob*
+- `.spectate (Player)`
+  - will set the player into spectate mode, where they are invisible and cannot interact with anything.
+Use again to remove it and teleport them to their prior position.
+  - Example: *.spectate Bob*
 - `.give (Item prefab name) (amount)`
   - Example: *.give Headgear_arcmageCrown 1*
   - Shortcut: *.g*